7 Día de los Muertos-Inspired Decorations to Celebrate Latin Heritage Month

 Video of the Day

-With Día de los Muertos around the corner, and to honor Latinx Heritage Month (Sept.
+With Día de los Muertos around the corner, and to honor Hispanic Heritage Month (Sept.
 15 - Oct.
 15), enjoy this list of beautiful Día de los Muertos-inspired decorations.
 Featuring remarkable craftsmanship and an eye for detail, these handmade decorations celebrate family both here and deceased, and are a window to the artistic soul of a significant cultural presence in the U.S., Mexico, Latin America and abroad.

 Video of the Day